 The Problem with the Law Society’s CEO Contract

-The CanLII Connection: A Broader Pattern of Financial Mismanagement?
+The CanLII Connection: A Broader Pattern?

 The “Lawfia”: A System Designed to Protect Insiders